 We lose millions of dollars helping kids in mental health crisis every year.
-In fact, many pediatric mental health providers across Colorado been forced to close because the deficit is too great.
+In fact, many pediatric mental health providers across Colorado have been forced to close because these losses are too great to maintain services.
 Despite this financial reality, we stay true to our north star of doing what is right for kids.
 At Children’s Colorado, we say enough is enough.

 Barriers to getting the right care

 Mental health care is patchy and inconsistent in Colorado.
 Families trying to navigate “the system” have no clear answers, and some never break through the barriers.

 Cora fought to get the care she needed

 Imagine if things were different.
 Together, we can get there.

 Partner with us to create a better mental health future for children

 Support the greatest needGive to the areas of greatest need to direct funds where they can do the most good and help break the mental health stigma.
 Your donation can support programs like Creative Arts Therapy, including music, dance, art and yoga to help young people express themselves during a mental health challenge, telehealth services, expansion of mental health services on Children’s Hospital Colorado campuses, and events hosted by the Youth Action Board, a group at Children’s Colorado where teens ages 15 to 17 advocate for and educate peers and the community about the need for mental health services.